minvws/nl-irealisatie-generic-pipelines/actions.md

 ## Python - venv package

 This pipeline is designed to export a venv package for the specified Python version with the installed requirements.
-When [Poetry](https://python-poetry.org/) is used, the requirments will be exported and the requirements will be installed in the venv.
+When [Poetry](https://python-poetry.org/) is used, the requirements will be exported and the requirements will be installed in the venv.

 ### Usage